electrichive/waggledance/index.md

 Take a look at what [Career Cup's sample résumé](https://careercup.com/resume) looks like.

 ### Learn data structures & algorithms
 You may have noticed by now that the madness of technical interviews focuses on algorithms and data structures.
-On your own time, begin studying.
+On your own time, study up with an eye out for applying this knowledge to interviews.

 If you prefer video lectures:
 * [Javascript Algorithms and Data Structures](https://www.udemy.com/js-algorithms-and-data-structures-masterclass/)